deong/charrington/README.md

 account, it tries to guess which account to use by pulling the login name out of the contact ID and matching it with one of your configured accounts.
 I'm not sure if the heuristic is guaranteed to work all the time, but it seems to work for all of my accounts at least.

+For a simple aliases file for use with Mutt, you can run

+    charrington.py -m > ~/.mutt/aliases

+Note however that there are some drawbacks imposed by the way that Mutt works.
+Most notably, aliases must be unique, whereas Google allows multiple email addresses for a given contact.
+With BBDB, this is no problem -- I simply create one record with a list of addresses, and tab completion in Emacs clients will display a list to choose from.
+This isn't possible with Mutt.
+If multiple email addresses are given for a single record, it is treated as a group, and Mutt will send mail to every address.

+The way that Charrington supports multiple addresses for a contact is pretty simple and a bit hamfisted.
+The alias is just the lowercased first name.
+In case of duplicates, it simply creates a n ew alias for every email address that appears in the Google Contacts accounts being synced.
+Because the nickname fields must be unique, it just starts appending numbers to the first name field in all successive matches.
+For example, if you have the following contacts,

+    John Doe <jdoe@example.com, jdoe@workcompany.com>
+    John Smith <jsmith@pocahontas.net, john.smith@example.com>
+    John Henry Johnson <jhj@steeldrivers.net>

+Charrington might produce aliases like

+    john John Doe <jdoe@example.com>
+    john1 John Doe <jdoe@workcompany.com>
+    john2 John Smith <jsmith@pocahontas.net>
+    john3 John Smith <john.smith@example.com>
+    johnhenry John Henry Johnson <jhj@steeldrivers.net>

+Note the treatment of middle names.
+If you specifiy a middle name, it typically (always?) is treated as part of the first name by Charrington.

+This method is not foolproof.
+If a first name has special characters, the results are somewhat arbitrary.
+I simply call the `lower()` method on the name and remove literal spaces.

 Limitations